This article provides valuable insights on Knack's views and how you can effectively leverage them within the Pages of your app.

-- Forms: There are two types of forms: add forms to add new records to your database and edit forms to edit existing records in your database.
+- Forms: There are two types of forms available: Add forms enable the addition of new records to your database, while Edit forms allow for the modification of existing records within your database.
 Add forms can be added to any page, but edit forms can only be added to details pages.

-- Details: Details views are typically located on details pages, which are child pages nested behind multiple record views like grids or maps.
-Details views can also be on home pages with logins restricted to a single user role, displaying the details of the logged-in user or a connected record.
+- Details: Details views are usually found on details pages, which are pages that are nested behind multiple record views such as grids or maps.
+Additionally, details views can be included on home pages that have logins limited to a single user role.
+This allows the details view to display information about the logged-in user or a connected record.